anushagunnala/makeMyTrip/README.md

 ![Screenshot (1475)](https://github.com/patil-sandhya/shocking-grade-9442/assets/119441119/1c57f01e-9eae-4d43-921b-12a329c50a18)

-The card page have the hotel details and their price and click on the Book Now button hotel book and redirect to the cart page
+The card page has the hotel details and their price and click on the Book Now button hotel book and redirect to the cart page

 ![Screenshot (1476)](https://github.com/patil-sandhya/shocking-grade-9442/assets/119441119/6e27a347-24a7-45d4-8907-05a5a01e9c25)